vanshady/jupyter-sklearn/README.md

 # Jupyter-autosklearn

+## Warning!!!
+Because auto-sklearn only supports Ubuntu, you can only test this on Ubuntu

 ## Set up a Jupyter Notebook

-Then configure the BASE_URL in socket.js
+Then configure the `BASE_URL` in socket.js

 ## Running it